quat1024/incorporeal-3/buildSrc/README.md

 In the subprojects, I have a dedicated space to put mod dependencies (botania, trinkets, etc) separate from other dependencies like minecraft or fabric-loader deps, and I can add any other bits that are *specific* to building Incorporeal 3 the Botania addon, as opposed to any other multiloader mod.
 That's the goal of this whole scheme, really, I can separate things special about building my mod, from things special about building multiloader mods, from things special about building Java applications in general.

+Ideally you should be able to lift all of the `-conventions` gradle scripts out of this project, place them unmodified into another project, and have everything Just Work Tm.

 Of course the downside of this splitting scheme is, well, things are split, the build process is now scattered across 10 different files.
 I hope it makes enough sense to be navigable.

 ## `build.gradle.kts`